gelodgreat/gelodgreat/Readme.md

 ![GitHub](https://img.shields.io/badge/-GitHub-181717?style=flat-square&logo=github)
 ![BitBucket](https://img.shields.io/badge/-BitBucket-darkblue?style=flat-square&logo=bitbucket)

-Analytically driven Mobile Applications Developer with a proven track record of publishing applications on both Google Play Store and Apple Appstore in 7 years of experience focusing on Mobile and Web Development using React and React Native.
+Analytically driven mobile applications developer with a proven track record of developing and publishing applications on Google Play Store and Apple Appstore.
+I have 7 years of experience in mobile and web development using React and React Native.
-\
-\
+\\
 Developed and Released more than 300+ applications in both the Google Play Store and Apple App Store that focus on multiple industries such as e-commerce, social media, and many more.
-\
-\
+\\
 Adept at communication and engaging clients by identifying issues and streamlining steps to resolve technical issues effectively.
 Highly dedicated to producing quality application and software development services.
 \
 \